Published in

 (P.S.
 This over-confident buddy came to me, saying, “No harsh feelings for you designers except for the fact you guys are out of budget for us.”
 I always loved you.)

-7 Crucial Elements of Scandinavian Interiors.
+7 Crucial Elements of Scandinavian Interior Design.

 Starting with the seven-layer components, you will eventually reach the top of the pyramid and grow an extensive knowledge of Scandinavian decor.
 So, let me hit all of them below for you with a not-so-boring description and how to do it.